 The dealership had found a blown fuse #37 had caused all three codes.
 The 3 solenoids were all powered by the same fuse, so when the fuse blew, the ECM didn’t see power coming through any of the solenoids.

-They replaced the fuse and it didn’t blow again.
+They replaced the Rogue’s fuse, and it didn’t blow again.
 They documented that they had test driven and wiggle tested to try to induce the fault, but couldn’t.
 The diagnosis ended in an “unsure of cause”.

 Since the owner was able to drive for several days without the fault recurring, I can’t really find any fault with their efforts.